tbrowder/CSV-Table/README.md

     * data lines are padded with empty fields to the maximum number of fields found in the file

-  * Either with or without a header line

-    * files are automatically saved by default

-    * files are automatically saved in a desired git repository selected by:

-      * the default specified by the `$!git-repo-dir` option

-      * the environment variable ``

-      * the contents of the `$HOME`/.Csv-table> file

-    * lines with trailing whitespace

 As simple as it is, it also has some uncommon features that are very useful:

   * Comment lines are allowed

-    This feature, which is not usual in CSV parsers, is to ignore comment lines (which may have leading whitespace), but it and data at or after a comment character are ignored so the line is treated as a blank line.
-The comment character is user-definable but must not conflict with the chosen field separator.
+    This feature, which is not usual in CSV parsers, is to ignore comment lines interspersed between data lines (such lines may have leading whitespace).
+The comment character is user-definable and its presence invalidates its use as a field separator.

   * There is a `save` method which saves the current state of the CSV file (including comments) as well as saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.